Addictions and Substance Abuse Counselor Requirements by State

 Addiction Counselor Degree and Certificate Programs Deliver the Knowledge and Qualifications You Need

 Education is your most powerful tool in the fight against addiction.
-Degree and certificate programs exist at every level to fuel that knowledge… and qualify you for certification or licensure in substance abuse and addiction counseling.
+Programs at the certificate, associate, bachelor’s, and master’s levels are widely available through accredited institutions to fuel that knowledge and qualify you for certification or licensure in substance abuse and addiction counseling.

 Certificates in Addiction and Substance Abuse Counseling